San Telmo vies with nearby La Boca for the title of ‘the barrio that birthed the tango.’

 When a yellow fever epidemic that claimed the lives of thousands broke out here in 1871, wealthy residents moved north to lower-risk areas such as Recoleta.

-One place where San Telmo’s transformation is welcome is the San Telmo Market where there is now a gourmet coffee-shop, french bakery and even a Pho joint.
+One place where San Telmo’s transformation is striking is the San Telmo Market.
+Once mostly local grocer, butcher and knick-knack stalls it now has gourmet coffee ,a French bakery and an international array of food offerings, even a popular Pho joint.

 Read more about San Telmo: